Lingggao/Microsoft-Insider-Program/README.md

 ### 3. Microsoft Edge Insider Program [(Official Website)](https://www.microsoftedgeinsider.com/en-us/)

-- [**Unofficial Microsoft Edge Feedback Hub [Created by me personally]**](https://github.com/Lingggao/Microsoft_Insider_Program/tree/master/Microsoft%20Edge%20Insider%20Program/Unofficial%20Edge%20Feedback%20Hub)
+- [**Unofficial Microsoft Edge Feedback Hub [Created by me]**](https://github.com/Lingggao/Microsoft_Insider_Program/tree/master/Microsoft%20Edge%20Insider%20Program/Unofficial%20Edge%20Feedback%20Hub)
 - [**What should we do when we find an Edge issue?**](https://github.com/Lingggao/Microsoft_Insider_Program/tree/master/Microsoft%20Edge%20Insider%20Program/What%20should%20we%20do%20when%20find%20an%20Edge%20issue)

 <img src="https://compass-ssl.microsoft.com/assets/14/0b/140b5f11-e48d-48f8-aebd-03c06135270b.jpg?n=Edge%402x%20(1).jpg" width = "20%" />

 ### 4. Other Insider Program

-I only conducted a superficial study of the Insider Program of Microsoft's Windows and Edge products, and did not investigate other Insider Programs.
+I only conducted a superficial study of the Insider Program of Microsoft's Windows and Edge products and did not investigate other Insider Programs.
 Without an investigation, there is no right to speak.
-I cannot comment on the Insider Program that I have not known about.
+I cannot comment on the Insider Program that I have not known.

 If I find other Microsoft product enthusiasts' introduction articles or experience summaries about Microsoft Insider Program, I will supplement the relevant links or content as much as possible below the license requirements.